AcidCannon/synchronous-vibrant-mind/README.md

 suppose you have address https://[...]/webrtc?srcId=xxx&targetId=xxx&roomName=xxx, you should first access https://[...]:9000 and allow your browser to trust.
 **3. Why my left bottom streaming box is always buffering?(there is a running loop)**
 This is because NAT traversal failed, and our connection is peer to peer.
+**4. Can I use another webdriver other than geckodriver?**
+Our front-end UI tests are loaded with Firefox webdriver by default.
+You can choose your own webdriver though, but you have to modify our source code (setUp() in each python test script) to reflect this change.
+**5. Can I use a remote webdriver other than a local one?**
+Of course!
+More information for using a remote webdriver is [here](https://selenium-python.readthedocs.io/getting-started.html#selenium-remote-webdriver).